 I am on a fourth month sabbatical/retreat from my work at Humentum through the end of 2021.
 You can read more about that here.
 I am thinking and will be writing about the mind, the mind at work, what we know and don’t how, and why we have not become very effective at building healthy and higher performing teams of knowledge workers.

-I am working on building a reading list for the sabbatical; so far it contains, but it needs more content from the emerging neuroscience about our minds at work.
+I have been working on a reading list for the sabbatical mostlyfrom the emerging neuroscience about our minds at work.

 The Timeless Way of Looking: Christopher Alexander

 7 1/2 Lessons About the Brain by Lisa Feldman Barrett